CookAdam/Website/readme.md

 The website consists of a simple but effective layout not using a lot of information to keep the site looking clean and eye catching to the user as they may think twice about visiting if each page was cluttered with un-needed information.

-The wireframe of my website:

-I found the responsiveness of my website was affected by some of the changes I made at the final stages of the website and could not fit them appropriately, if I could go back and improve on the website I would definitely spend a lot more time trying to fix the little things like responsiveness and ensuring these got fixed early on within the website building process rather than at the end.
+I found the responsiveness of my website was affected by some of the changes I made at the final stages of the website and could not fit them appropriately, if I could go back and improve on the website I would spend a lot more time trying to fix the little things like responsiveness and ensuring these got fixed early on within the website building process rather than at the end.